 Lenovo’s Protect and Attack strategy was created to help drive business momentum while guiding merger and acquisition decisions.
 Every year, this business development strategy evolves, but everyone at Lenovo understands the guiding principles.
 This methodology is, of course, unique to each acquisition we complete so every time we embark on a new deal we determine how the process needs to be tailored.

 Generally, though, the first step is to complete research to understand if the market is attractive or big enough for the acquisition.
 Secondly, we do a full audit of our strengths as a company and determine if they are a good fit for this new business.
 This is one of the most important steps you can take in a merger and acquisition process.
 Thirdly, even if our strengths fit, we need to measure what other necessary strengths we are lacking and do we have the resources to fill the gaps.
 This process was used both for the IBM Server and Motorola Mobility smartphone device businesses.

 What advice would you give professionals involved in the merger of two different sets of cultures (both national and corporate cultures)?

-This kind of work takes time; there is no path to overnight success or a cookie cutter way to integrate diversity as a business strategy.
-The main struggle companies often face in merger deals is cultural differences and how to bridge the gap.
+This kind of work takes time; there is no path to overnight success or a cookie-cutter way to integrate diversity as a business strategy.
+The main struggle companies often face in merger deals are cultural differences and how to bridge the gap.
 During the entire process, professionals need to keep their eye on the bottom line, while being mindful of diversification tactics.
 Diversity is much more than race or gender to us, it’s about reflecting what our global customer base looks like and how they think.
-Business leaders should also adapt a global-local mindset when hiring best talents locally.
+Business leaders should also adapt a global-local mindset when hiring the best talent locally.
 What this means is you need to empower the local employees and plans supported by the strength of the global brand and enterprise.